Cognigy/Documentation/docs/en/docs/ai/flow-nodes/message/say.md

 | Loop      | toggle | If `linear` is set, the order restarts at the first text response after reaching the end.
 Otherwise the last text option will be repeatedly used, once reached. |
 | Data      | JSON   | The data you want to send to the client                                                                                                                         |

-???+ info "Linear and Loop"
+!!! note "Linear and Loop"
     There are three different combinations of applying the Linear and Loop toggles, each providing a different behavior style for the order in which messages are delivered on future activation of the same node.
 The three combinations are:

     * Random (for example, 4, 2, 5, 4, 4, 2, 5, 1, ...)